nikkehsolaris/Stardew-Profits-Extended/README.md

 Level 10 skills | Specific skills available once the player reaches level 10 in *Farming*.
 This option is disabled unless the correct level is set and unless *Tilling* is enabled under Level 5 skills.
 Show extra info | Selecting this will show additional detailed info about every crop on the tooltip.

+# Thanks

+Thank you to Thorinair for the original code.
+This is the profitability tool I've been using for over 5 years.

 # Contact
-You may contact me on the following locations:
+You may contact me on the following locations: here, and on Discord at nikkeh.solaris